-- 1. 3 to 12 persons will form the Board of Directors.
-Members of the Board may be asked to serve on the Executive Committee or other Committees. - 2.
+- 1. 3 to 12 persons will form the Board of Directors, which shall include the Founding Director.
+In addition, there will be a number of Officers who will form the Executive Committee. - 2.
 The Directors shall serve one-year terms.
-Upon expiry, the term may be renewed, with ongoing contributions to the organization discussed with the Scientific Director and the Executive Director, who will in return be evaluated by the Board of Directors.
-Alternatively, the Director may retire the position, with an exit interview hosted by the Board Chair.
-A Director may resign at any time by making written notice to the Institute. - 3.
+Upon expiry, the term may be renewed, with ongoing contributions to the organization discussed with the Founding Director and the Executive Director.
+Alternatively, the Director may retire the position, with an exit interview hosted by the Founding Director and Executive Director.
+A director may resign at any time by making written notice to the Institute. - 3.
 In the case of the resignation, death or prolonged absence of a Director or an Officer, the Board of Directors may replace that Director or Officer by appointing another person to serve during the remainder of his or her term. - 4.
 A minimal number of Directors must be retained to ensure organizational governance.
 New Directors may be appointed by the Founding Director or may be elected by a 2/3 majority vote of the Board of Directors. - 5.
 The Founder and Directors shall constitute the voting members of the Board of Directors.
 The Board of Directors shall have general supervision of the affairs of the Institute, performing the duties and abiding by the limitations specified in these Bylaws.
 The Board of Directors shall abide by the Governance Guidelines. - 6.
 The presence of a majority of the entire Board constitutes a quorum.
 The affirmative vote of a majority of the Directors present at a meeting shall be the act of the Board, unless otherwise provided by law, the articles of incorporation, or these bylaws. - 7.
-Decisions taken by the Board of Directors will proceed as follows: - Directors may participate in any meetings of the Board or any committee, through conference calls, video conferences, or other forms of communication that permit participants to hear and be heard by all other participants, and such participation shall constitute the presence in person at such meeting. - Actions can be taken by unanimous written consent, via electronic communication, in lieu of a meeting of the Board of Directors or an Executive Committee. - Not replying to a call for votes by the President within one week can be treated as an abstention from the vote.
+Decisions taken by the Board of Directors will proceed as follows: - Oirectors may participate in any meetings of the Board or any committee, through conference calls, video conferences, or other forms of communication that permit participants to hear and be heard by all other participants, and such participation shall constitute the presence in person at such meeting. - Actions can be taken by unanimous written consent, via electronic communication, in lieu of a meeting of the Board of Directors or an Executive Committee. - Not replying to a call for votes by the President within one week can be treated as an abstention from the vote.
 In cases where votes are not received from all voting Directors, a simple majority must be received before any decision is ratified.